AdobeDocs/campaign-web.en/help/v8/workflows/activities/enrichment.md

 ## Single attribute

-Here, we are just adding a single enrichment attribute, for example, the data of birth.
+Here, we are just adding a single enrichment attribute, for example, the date of birth.
 Follow these steps:

 1. Click inside the **Attribute** field.
 1. Select a simple field from the targeting dimension, the date of birth in our example.